-An agreement whereby the lessor conveys to the lessee in return for a payment lease or series of payments the right to use an asset for an agreed period of time.
+lease An agreement whereby the lessor conveys to the lessee in return for a payment or series of payments the right to use an asset for an agreed period of time.

-The non-cancellable period for which the lessee has contracted to lease the lease term asset, together with any further terms for which the lessee has the option to continue to lease the asset, with or without further payment, when at the inception of the lease it is reasonably certain that the lessee will exercise the option legal obligation An obligation that derives from a contract (through its explicit or implicit terms):

-legislation, or other operation of law.
+The non-cancellable period for which the lessee has contracted to lease the lease term asset, together with any further terms for which the lessee has the option to continue to lease the asset, with or without further payment, when at the inception of the lease it is reasonably certain that the lessee will exercise the option legislation, or other operation of law.